sebasquirarte/biostats/README.md

 ##### Description

-Creates a dataset of simulated clinical trial data with subject demographics, multiple visits, treatment groups, numerical and categorical variables, as well as optional missing data and dropout rates.
+Creates a simple simulated clinical trial dataset with subject demographics, multiple visits, treatment groups with different effects, numerical and categorical variables, as well as optional missing data and dropout rates.

 ##### Parameters